Leech Therapy; Give it a try or not?

 Leech treatment can be utilized in a variety of circumstances.
 Those who are in danger of limb amputation due to diabetic complications, those diagnosed with heart disease, and those undergoing cosmetic surgery and risk losing some soft tissue may all benefit from leech therapy.
 Blood clots and varicose veins can also be addressed with this treatment.

-Saliva in the mouth of medical leeches contains various substances, including Hirudo, secreted by the salivary glands and enter the host body when the leeches are fed.
+Saliva in the mouth of medical leeches contains various substances, including Hirudin, secreted by the salivary glands and enter the host body when the leeches are fed.

 Who Shouldn’t Use Leech Therapy